Why Do People in Product Quit their Jobs?

 Reason 2: Compensation:

-Another surprise for the c-suite responses was that not a single candidate chose compensation as their driving force for leaving a company.
+Another surprise for the C-suite responses was that not a single candidate chose compensation as their driving force for leaving a company.
 When talking to chief product officers, most do not say compensation is a driving force for them, but it is still typically a factor.
 Many CPOs are in the later stages of their career and might have a few kids in college, a mortgage, etc. While I expected this response to be lower, I did not expect it to be 0%.

-One possible explanation is that most c-suite executives have a higher variable income (i.e., equity, stock, or bonus).
+One possible explanation is that most C-suite executives have a higher variable income (i.e., equity, stock, or bonus).
 Most chief product officers who I talk to care less about the base salary because they often make more money in the variable compensation.
 As a result, their driving force for leaving a role might be the overall vision for the company’s future success.

-Another explanation for this is that c-suite executives are typically further along in their careers and may therefore have higher financial stability than a product manager.
+Another explanation for this is that C-suite executives are typically further along in their careers and may therefore have higher financial stability than a product manager.
 As a result, compensation may be a factor when choosing a new job, but it is not the driving force for leaving an existing role.

 Reason 3: Another Possible Reason

-Additionally, a common explanation for people gave who did not select one of the provided answers was that they either retired or left to start their own company, two explanations that I did not see at the other levels measured in this study.
+Additionally, a common explanation people gave who did not select one of the provided answers was that they either retired or left to start their own company, two explanations that I did not see at the other levels measured in this study.

-How culture affects the VP Role
+How Culture Affects the VP Role

 Why VP and Heads of Departments leave product jobs